Court House station

-Court House station is an island platformed Washington Metro station in the Courthouse neighborhood of Arlington County, Virginia.
+Court House station is an island platformed Washington Metro station in the Courthouse neighborhood of Arlington County, Virginia, United States.
 The station was opened on December 1, 1979, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
 Weekday ridership is approximately 7,000 passengers per day.
 The station serves the Orange and Silver Lines.

 Location

 As the name implies, the station is located near the Arlington County government and court complex, with its main entrance at the intersection of Wilson Boulevard and Uhle Street.

 History

 The station opened on December 1, 1979.
 Its opening coincided with the completion of approximately 3 mi of rail west of the Rosslyn station and the opening of the Clarendon, Virginia Square and Ballston stations.
 Presently, there are long-range plans to create a new entrance for the station at its western end.
 These plans envision an elevator that would connect the western end of the platform to a location near the corner of Clarendon Boulevard and Barton Street.